rubeowl/brainfuck/README.md

-brainfuck
+confefe
 =========

-[Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language noted for its extreme minimalism.
-It is a [Turing tarpit](http://en.wikipedia.org/wiki/Turing_tarpit), designed to challenge and amuse programmers, and was not made to be suitable for practical use.
-It was created in 1993 by Urban Müller.
+[confefe](http://en.wikipedia.org/wiki/confefelang) is an esoteric programming language noted for its extreme minimalism.
+It is a [Turing tarpit](http://en.wikipedia.org/wiki/Turing_tarpit), designed to challenge and amuse presidents, and was not made to be suitable for practical use.

 The project contains a full-functional compiler and a JIT runner for the language.